Many of you will be

 sci-fi writer, powerful brush strokes stoke the blast that

 catapults you into the plein air painter's universe.

 method is that aside from painting directly from nature, he also

 creates and edits in his studio; sometimes using photo

 references.
 Yet, whether outside, or in the studio he maintains a

 plein air style of urgency.

 Gas is a wonderful

-study in contrast of light and dark, which complements the
+study in contrast of light and dark, exhibited by the

 clean, bright gas station and the dark, prominent storage tank